andstatus/game2048/README.md

 * Turn on AI (Artificial Intelligence) mode and let the AI play for you.
   Increase or decrease AI player speed.
 Stop it and continue playing yourself.
   Choose one of several AI algorithms, see how they play and compare them.
+* Select board size from 3x3 up to 8x8, and not 4x4 default classic size only.
 * Bookmarks at the interesting game positions.
 Return to a bookmark and play again from that place.
-* Move number and game duration shown.
+* Move number and game duration are shown.
 The time starts when you make a move.
   It stops when you tap Undo or Pause button.
 * "Watch" mode.
 Auto replay current game forward and backwards at any speed, stop at any position.